isakro/shoredate/README.md

 Romundset, A. 2018.
 Postglacial shoreline displacement in the Tvedestrand–Arendal area.
-In *The Stone Age Coastal Settlement in Aust-Agder, Southeast Norway*, edited by Gaute, Reitan and Lars Sundström.
+In *The Stone Age Coastal Settlement in Aust-Agder, Southeast Norway*, edited by Gaute Reitan and Lars Sundström.
 Cappelen Damm Akademisk, Oslo, pp. 463–478.
 DOI:
 [10.23865/noasp.50](https://doi.org/10.23865/noasp.50)